540 kick: Reverse 540

-This is performed with a take off from both legs and executed with an inside crescent kick.
+A kick that has the take off of a 1-over 360 kick.

+The technique often starts with the back of the right foot while throwing it forward counterclockwise, tucking and pushing it off with the right.
+It follows up with a jump up and a complete 360 with an outside, counterclockwise crescent kick that lands on the same foot.

 Sideswipe

-Though, the body mechanics/technique is different, the Sideswipe and 540 are categorized together because they both use the same leg to take off, kick, and land.
-This version is similar to a standard 540 kick, but the body is spinning parallel to the ground and can be performed almost inverted.
+Though the body mechanism/technique is different, the Sideswipe and 540 are categorized together because they both use the same leg to take off, kick, and land.
+The variation is regarded similar to a standard 540 kick, but with the body spinning parallel to the ground and that can be performed almost inverted.
 After the non-kicking leg is thrown up in the take-off, the body is leaned back so it is spinning at least horizontally.
 This kick has less practical use due to the higher levels of agility required.

-540 Hook (c720)

-Also called a "Cheat 720" or a "540 Wheel," the 540 hook uses the same takeoff as mentioned previously.
-However, instead of using the jumping leg to kick, the performer spins around another 180 degrees and performs a hook kick or outside crescent kick with the other leg, depending on the position of the foot.
-This kick is one of the variations that actually spins a full 540°.
-A Taekwondo "540" refers to this kick.

-540 Gyro
+Lazyboy 540

-In this move, the user will execute a 540 crescent/roundhouse kick but instead of landing immediately on the kicking leg, the kicker will rotate an additional 360 degrees mid-air before landing.
-It is rather uncommon in the tricking community due to its difficulty, but is present in martial arts disciplines.
-It is most prevalent in Wushu.
+Also referred to as simply a Lazyboy or "Playboy 540", this variation is identical to a typical 540 from a technical standpoint.
+The defining characteristic of the Lazyboy is that the hands are placed on the back or top of the head.
+The pose is meant to simulate the image of a person relaxing or lying down.
+While struck in the air, this variation is performed to show the ease in which a practitioner can perform the trick, demonstrating that they don't need the momentum of the arms to complete the trick, and/or to add style to the trick.

+This trick is also known as the Playboy 540 for its extravagance and confident posture such of a playboy.

-540 to Splits
+540 into splits

-The traditional 540 can be landed into the splits by sending the kicking leg backwards after the kick has been executed and extending the other leg forward during the landing.
+In most cases, the traditional 540 kick can be landed into the splits by sending the kicking leg backwards after the kick has been executed and extending the other leg forward during the landing.
 Theoretically, almost every trick can be landed in the splits, however, landing some of the more advanced versions of tricks like this would require extra height in the jump, extra rotation of the body, and a very keen sense of timing and spatial awareness.

-Multi-Kick Variants
+Multi-kick variants

 Some variants of the 540 include multiple kicks being executed while in the air.
-Some of those variations are:

-Crescent 540/Feilong
+Crescent 540

-Not to be confused with the 540 crescent, a crescent 540 is where a crescent kick is thrown out with the first leg before the regular 540 kick is thrown with the other.
+Also known as the "feilong" and not to be confused with the 540 crescent.

+A crescent 540 is where a crescent kick is thrown out with the first leg before the regular 540 kick is thrown with the other.
 Both of these kicks are executed mid-air.
 A variation of this is where the first crescent kick is thrown as a twisted front kick, followed by a round house kick.
 For this the hips must be rotated more before the kicks are thrown, allowing the feet to be turned towards the targets.